-The shawlette is worked from the bottom edge in one piece starting with the lace and is shaped into a crescent with simple stockinette short rows.
+The shawlette is worked from the bottom edge in one piece starting with the lace and is shaped into a crescent with easy stockinette short rows (no wraps).
 The lace includes nupps for texture, but these can be replaced by beads or omitted altogether.
 The bind off edge also features an optional lace with nupps for additional interest.
 Total of 145 6/0 4mm beads: 125 for the lace, 20 beads for the bind off edge.

 The Pleasance pattern is now available as Ravelry download.